chcko/chcko/README.rst

 ``&&&`` marks the current position.
 For example, ``.../en/content?r.bd&&r.ba&&&r.a`` has ``r.a`` as current item in the course.

+The names ``School, Field, Teacher, Class, Role`` form namespaces levels to describe a student *role*.
+What string is used in each level is up to the user.

+The namespaces are of organizational nature.
+The namepace names are taken from usual organizational structures.

 See `queries`_ for details.

 Use Cases